astips/maya-toolkit-roller-coaster/README.md

 - Supports Windows, Linux
 - Supports Maya 2016, 2017 and 2018

 ### DEPENDENCY
+You need to install the two below dependencies correctly first.
 - **QtSide** https://github.com/astips/QtSide
 - **Mirror Plane** https://github.com/astips/maya-plugin-mirror-plane

 ### INSTALLATION
 1. Download the latest release and unzip the folder where you want to live.
-2. Copy folder "rollercoaster" to %USERPROFILE%/Documents/maya/scripts
+2. Copy folder "rollercoaster" into %USERPROFILE%/Documents/maya/scripts

 ### USAGE